mulesoft-labs/raml-language-server/README.md

 **MS LSP**

-This type of launch expects the client to be running in the unknown environment, which supports MS LSP, and the server to be running in node.js.
-This allows to potentially support lots of current IDEs.
+This type of launch expects the client to be running in an unknown environment, which supports MS LSP, and the server to be running in node.js.
+Consequently, it is possible to support many current IDEs.
 Note: each additional LSP client requires its own code, but that code is thin.

 ![Modules](images/Modules.png)

 No client module directly depends on the service modules or parser modules.
 The only point of connection for the clients is the server itself.

-Server module contains the following major parts:
+The server module contains the following major parts:

-* Server connection and server modules - this part is pure business logics, which either contains a direct implementation of RAML-related functionality, or a communicator to the related RAML service module.
+* Server connection and server modules - this part is pure business logic, which either contains a direct implementation of RAML-related functionality or a communicator to the related RAML service module.
 * An implementation of three types of launching, for each type of the client this server supports.
-Clients should not implement their own code of launching external node processes etc, it should be ease to launch the server.
+Clients should not implement their own code for launching external node processes, for example.
+It should be easy to launch the server.
 * An implementation of the protocol for the client to communicate to the server.
-Each protocol implementation contains two parts: client interface and a mechanism to transfer client interface calls/messages to the server and backwards.
-In case of MS LSP client interface is not needed, at least initially as we suppose that until we exceed current LSP support, clients already support protocol features that we support at the server part.
+Each protocol implementation contains two parts: a client interface and a mechanism to transfer client interface calls/messages to the server and back.
+In case the MS LSP client interface is not needed, initially and until we exceed current LSP support, we assume clients already support protocol features that we support at the server part.

 ## Features and modules

-Most of the features available in the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) and [VSCode Extensions](https://code.visualstudio.com/docs/extensions/overview) have already been developed and battle tested in the [API Workbench](http://apiworkbench.com/) Atom package.
+Most of the features available in the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) and [VSCode Extensions](https://code.visualstudio.com/docs/extensions/overview) have already been developed and battle-tested in the [API Workbench](http://apiworkbench.com/) Atom package.

 We are currently working on extracting these features as stand-alone components that can be used to implement the LSP server.

-There are a number of server modules, each providing a feature and, supposedly, binding on one or more of client connection methods.
+There are a number of server modules, each providing a feature and, supposedly, binding on one or more client connection methods.

-The current list of modules, which is going to expand:
+The current list of modules, which is going to expand is:
 * Editor Manager - handles RAML documents, their contents, conversion of absolute positions to lines and columns etc.
 * AST Manager - provides AST data to other modules, both on-demand and notification-based.
 * Validation Manager - handles RAML validation reports.